layilin/SP23-33852/_annotations/book1_draft2.md

 9.61 Arcadian Pan.
 God of flocks and herds of Greek mythology, usually represented with the horns, ears, and legs of a goat on the body of a man.
 Pan lived in Arcadia, an idealized, utopian place in mythology and literature.

 9.60n "A precious stone set in the silver sea."
-John of Gaunt describes England as a "A precious stone, set in the silver sea" in Shakespeare's *Richard II* (2.1.46).
+John of Gaunt describes England as "A precious stone, set in the silver sea" in Shakespeare's *Richard II* (2.1.46).

 9.60n seventeenth N.L.
 Seventeenth north latitude, one of the coordinates for St. Kitts.

 [place] 9.60n Mount Misery.
 Mount Misery was the name used by Europeans for the main volcanic mountain on St. Kitts.
 Renamed Mt.
-Liamuiga when St. Kitts and Nevis became independent on September 19, 1983.
+Liamuiga when St. Kitts and Nevis became independent on 19 September 1983.

 9.60n Legend of the Devil's carrying St. Christopher on his shoulders.
 This may refer to the legend that St. Christopher, whose name means "Christ carrier," once carried Jesus in the form of a child across a river.